jaketae/jaketae.github.io/_posts/2020-06-28-genetic-algorithm.md

 Population.crossover = crossover
 ```

-Now, we wrap the swap and crossover mutation into one nice function to call so that we perform each mutation according to some specified threshoold.
+Now, we wrap the swap and crossover mutation into one nice function to call so that we perform each mutation according to some specified threshold.

 ```python